Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Conclusion and discussion

 \section{Conclusion and discussion}

+The electroweak phase transition is triggered by the Dilaton to be of first order.
+The sphaleron energy and the gravitational wave energy density are calculated and shown to be compatible with future experimental sensitivities.
+Furthermore, the results in the article also indicate that the contributions of the daisy loops to the sphaleron energy are negligible.

-The scaling sphaleron law \cite{scaling1,scaling2,scaling3}, the assumption to calculate the sphaleron energy at high temperature knowing it is at 0K ($E_0$ or $E(0K)$).
+The sphaleron scaling law \cite{scaling1,scaling2,scaling3}, is assumed to calculate the sphaleron energy at high temperatures when it is known at 0K ($E_0$ or $E(0K)$).
 It assumes that $E(0K)=\frac{v}{v_T}E(T)$.
 However, as the data in Table \ref{vbsc}, this law is not exact.
-This is because $v_{eff}(0k)$ and $v_{eff}(T)$ are discontinuous when $T\longrightarrow 0$. $v_{eff}(T)$ is only valid for $T\neq 0$.
+Because $v_{eff}(0k)$ and $v_{eff}(T)$ are discontinuous when $T\longrightarrow 0$. $v_{eff}(T)$ is only valid for $T\neq 0$.
 This law can only be true in the temperature range from $T_N$ (the nucleation one) to $T_c$.
-Furthermore, from Table \ref{vbsc}, $E_0$ decreases very slowly, $E(T)$ increases rapidly corresponding to $300$ GeV $\le m_d \le 600$ GeV.
-Because $f(r), h(r)$ at 0K approach 1 more slowly than they do at a non-zero temperature.
-However, this law is accurate for $m_d=400$ GeV which may be the best value for Dilaton.
+Furthermore, from Table \ref{vbsc}, $E_0$ decreases very slowly, $E(T)$ increases rapidly corresponding to $300$ GeV $\le m_{\mathcal{D}} \le 600$ GeV.
+Because $f(\xi), h(\xi)$ at 0K approach 1 more slowly than they do at a non-zero temperature.
+However, this law is accurate for $m_{\mathcal{D}}=400$ GeV which may be the best value for Dilaton.

 The decoupling condition \cite{decoupling, decouplingb, decouplingc}, the important one, which is related to the sphaleron rate and the expansion rate of Universe,

 In Table \ref{vbsc}, the sphaleron energy at $T_c$ fully satisfies the condition in Eq.\eqref{decoupling_equation}.
 Although the right-hand side of Eq.\eqref{decoupling_equation} may be slightly changed, the values in the 10th column of Table \ref{vbsc} are considerably larger than $43$.